-Christina Arnold has been a part of East Coast Migrant Head Start Project since May of 2017.
-I recently had the opportunity to conduct a phone interview with her.
-Keep reading to learn more about why she’s such a key team member for ECMHSP.
+Tabitha Shelton has been a part of East Coast Migrant Head Start Project since February 2018.
+I had the opportunity to conduct a phone interview with her.
+Keep reading to learn more about why she’s such an important member of our team.

-Can you please tell me a little bit about your story at East Coast Migrant Head Start Project?
+Please tell me about your background.
+How did you start working for East Coast Migrant Head Start Project?

 Before moving to Raleigh to work for ECMHSP, I was living in Arkansas.
 My son Bryson went to a Head Start center called Child Development Incorporated, located in Russellville, Arkansas.
 He attended from the age of three until almost the age of six.
 He was advanced and went to the gifted and talented classroom; he’s academically focused.
 During Bryson’s 7th grade year, he served as the Community Project Coordinator on the Student Council.
 He arranged for Student Council to raise $300 to purchase books for the local Head Start.
 The Student Council members then took a field trip to the local Head Start, read books to the preschoolers, and spent half a day playing with the children.
 I attribute everything that my son is to Head Start.
 Without Head Start, I would have not been able to complete college.
 I was a single mother at the time.
 Knowing that my son was in a safe environment where he was learning and was taken care of, allowed me to get my Bachelor’s in Early Childhood Education from Arkansas Tech University.
 At my previous agency, Community Action Program Arkansas, I was the Education Disabilities and Mental Health Coordinator.
 In 2017, I attended the School Readiness Institute in Washington, D.C. for work.
 It was one of the trainings that my team and I would go to annually.
 Sheila Dandeneau, Curriculum Program Development Specialist at ECMHSP, and I were in a session together.
 After the session, she approached me to say that ECMHSP was looking for a Disabilities and Mental Health Manager.